ManifoldScholar/manifold-docusaurus/docs/backend/journals.md

 The menu interface is arranged in two columns that indicate how your call-to-action will render: as a rectangular button or as a simple text link that appear right of the Journal’s Title and Description.

 See the [Projects section](../backend/projects.md#calls-to-action) to learn more about how to engage with this interface, which functions the same in both places with one caveat: for Projects, Calls-to-Action can be set to render on the left side as well as the right.
 By design, Calls-to-Action *only* appear on the right for Journals.

-#### Social Links

-If your Journal has a presence on **Twitter / X**, **Facebook**, or **Instagram**, links to those profiles can be added as clickable thumbnails in the lower left of the Hero block using the fields here.
-The input of each field should correspond with the format and case of your profile’s handle as it appears on the respective social media platform.

-Additionally, you can promote a hashtag that you would like your readers to use on Twitter/X as a means to better capture the conversation around your publication in that sphere.
-When a **Hashtag** is provided it will appear beneath any social icons; when selected readers will be directed to a Twitter/X page displaying Tweets using the tag.
-The field does not require the hash sign (#); the system will automatically append one.

 ### Access